-WHY DO YOU NEED TERM INSURANCE ?
+WHY DO YOU NEED A TERM INSURANCE POLICY?

-The term insurance money can be used to meet your family’s monthly expenses and important goals like your child’s education.
+Your family depends on you:The term insurance money can be used to meet your family’s monthly expenses and important goals like your child’s education.

-You may take loans for assets like a house or a car.
+Your assets need protection:You may take loans for assets like a house or a car.
 However, if something happens to you, your loved ones might be burdened with loan repayments.
 In such a situation, the term insurance payout which your family will receive can be utilised in paying off outstanding loans.

-Modern day lifestyle problems can lead to a host of ailments.
-Some term insurance plans don’t just protect your family after death but also during your lifetime by offering critical illness ^ protection.
+Lifestyle risks:Modern day lifestyle problems can lead to a host of ailments.
+Some term insurance plans don’t just protect your family financially in case of a mishap but also during your lifetime by offering critical illness ^ protection.
 This feature pays out on the diagnosis of certain critical ailments like cancer or heart attack.

 How to choose the right Term Insurance Plan?

 Claim Settlement Ratio:This ratio tells you how many claims for life insurance have been paid out as a proportion of claims made.
 The higher this ratio is, the betterFact: ICICI Pru Life has a claim settlement ratio~ of 97.8%.

 Solvency Ratio:Solvency ratio tells you whether the insurer you choose will be financially capable of settling your claim if the need arises.
-IRDAI mandates that every life insurer should maintain a solvency ratio of at least 1.5Fact: ICICI Pru Life has a solvency ratio$ of 2.15.
+IRDAI mandates that every life insurer should maintain a solvency ratio of at least 1.5Fact: ICICI Pru Life has a solvency ratio$ of 2.05.

 Option to add Critical Illness Benefit^:A critical illness like cancer or brain surgery can cost a lot of money and cripple the family’s finances.
 Critical illness protects your family from this risk.
-It pays out immediately on diagnosis, and only medical documents confirming diagnosis are to be submitted3.Fact: Critical illness covers with Term Insurance plans are very popular.
+It pays out immediately on diagnosis, and only medical documents confirming diagnosis are to be submitted3.Fact: Critical illness rider with Term Insurance plans are very popular.
 One in three of our customers also attach a critical illness cover to their Term Plan`.

-Option to add Accidental Death Benefit+:If you have opted for Accidental Death cover, your family will get additional pay out in case of death due to an accident, subject to a maximum of `2 crore.
+Option to add Accidental Death Benefit+:If you have opted for Accidental Death cover, your family will get additional payout in case of death due to an accident, subject to a maximum of `2 crore.

-Waiver of Premium on Terminal Illness##:In case the person covered by the policy gets affected by terminal illness, his/her future premiums will need not to be paid.
+Waiver of Premium on Terminal Illness###:In case the person covered by the policy gets affected by a terminal illness, his/her future term plan premiums will need not to be paid.